 After we had showered, changed and grabbed some food we headed down to a bar called “Rock Bottom”.
 The actual bar itself is rather small.
 It was quite dark inside with fluorescent paintings in a myriad of colours on the stone walls of swirling spirals and mushrooms.
 The bulk of the seating was outside though still under cover.

-The next morning we headed up to Ramsgate and to a much raved about restaurant – “The Waffle House” for lunch.
-Sweet and savory, their menu consists of any type of waffle topping from lemon meringue to chicken curry.
+The next morning we headed up to Ramsgate and to a much raved about restaurant called “The Waffle House” for lunch.
+Sweet and savory, their menu consisted of many types of waffles with toppings varying from lemon meringue to chicken curry.

 We then wandered around the beach there.
 On our way back from Ramsgate, driving past sugar cane fields, we stopped off at a market stall selling fresh fruit.
 They cut some open and sliced off bits of fresh fruit for us to sample.
 We bought a box full of fresh produce to take back to the villa.

 When we got back we were joined by R’s friend and his fiancé.
 That night we decided to head to Rock Bottom again as we had liked it so much the previous time.
 There were bands playing as well which made us all more eager to go.

 The first band that played were pretty good and played some quality songs but the next band completely blew us away!
 AVADE had such an amazing energy and stage presence, they played a fantastic set and had us all dancing from start to finish and then begging for more songs.